we-ready/notebook/English/junior.6.md

 Most matter has three states: solid, liquid and gas.
 Solids can usually be turned into liquids and liquids into gasesif we raise their temperatures high enough.
 On  the other hand, gasescan often be turned into liquids and  liquids into solids if they are made cold enough.

 This change of state is a physical change and not a chemical one.
 If a piece of wood is heated to a high temperature, it begins to burn.
 Light and heat are sent out, together with heavy smoke, and soon only black charcoal is left.
 That is called a chemical change.

-## GRAMMAR

-The Passive Voice

-The water is being turned into vapour.
-This lock can be repaired in two days.
-The composition must be handed in after class.
-A basin of water may be turned into a block of ice in freezing weather.

 # LESSON 5